zu-der/PHP-Twitter-Scraper/README.md

 For now, the API is limited to the most recent thirteen (13) tweets made by the given user account.

 ## Usage
 To use this API, just include the twitter_scraper.php file into your script and call necessary Classes and Methods.
+Check examples too for further knowledge of usage.

 The API can get the profile of a user.
-The details include.
+The details include;
 - Profile Photo
 - Name
 - Username